 MS in Nursing - Education

-The M.S. in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
+The Master of Science in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
 Coursework builds on the baccalaureate degree in nursing and is based on theory and research in nursing and related disciplines.
 The program provides the foundation for continued professional development and for doctoral study.
 Students are prepared to provide leadership and to initiate collaborative relationships with others for the purposes of improving nursing and health care and influencing health policy.
-Master's students in nursing gain skills and knowledge that build on their clinical experience and generalist undergraduate preparation.
+Master's students in nursing gain skill and knowledge that builds on their clinical experience and generalist undergraduate preparation.
 Graduate students extend their clinical expertise in working with individuals, families, and high risk populations.
 Master's students gain skills in clinical decision making and differential diagnosis; in case management and consultation; in client/patient teaching; in assessments and interventions; and in program design, implementation, and evaluation.

 The Nursing Education concentration prepares graduates to teach in entry-level nursing programs in both didactic and clinical courses and to engage in other professional roles such as professional staff development.
 Graduates who complete this program meet the educational criteria for the National League for Nursing (NLN) Nurse Educator Certification.

 The Nursing Education concentration is four academic semesters in length for students taking an average of 9-12 credits per semester.
 Both full-time and part-time studies are available.
 Students are required to complete 39 credits for this concentration.

 The number of required experiential hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
 The clinical nurse educator concentration has a total of 224 experiential hours.